Recognition and Value

 Recognition is the starting point of LPWS.

-Before anything is counted, exchanged, recorded, or expressed in Lumen, something must first be seen clearly for what it is.
+Before anything is counted, exchanged, recorded or moved further, something must first be seen clearly for what it is.

 Within LPWS, value is not reduced to price alone.